publiccodenet/about/contributor-guides/for-staff.md

 * Rituals: sprint retrospective & planning - review the kanbans beforehand

 Any of your new coworkers will be glad to help! <3

+## Useful tools

+These are some tools some of us find helpful:

+* [HackMD.io](https://hackmd.io/) - for collaborating on draft documents in Markdown with people outside the organization (especially helpful for content we plan to publish)
+* [Markdown Here](https://markdown-here.com/) - for formatting emails written using Markdown